MS-ACM Program Requirements

 The core of 18 credits may be chosen from the three categories of (i) theory and modeling, (ii) computational methods and (iii) mathematical data science.
 The 12 electives may be chosen from a diverse set of mathematical topics including probability; real, complex and stochastic analysis; ordinary and partial differential equations; programming; optimization; machine learning; mathematical statistics; and high-performance computing.

-Below is the bread down of the degree requirements:
+Below is the run down of the degree requirements:

 Students must complete 18 credits from the following Core categories.
 At least 6 credits must be completed from each category.
 At least two courses must be numbered 700 or higher.